Sharp Edge Test Equipment

 Because many labs still support older product files, historical evaluation workflows, or legacy documentation that references IEC 60950 or EN 60950.
 The tools remain useful for those evaluations even though current product standards may now point elsewhere.

-Talk to ED&D About Safety Edge Testers
+Contact ED&D About Safety Edge Testers

 Typical Safety Edge Tester Applications

-Depending on the product family, these evaluations may be associated with 16 CFR 1500.48, 16 CFR 1500.49, ASTM F963, UL 1439, and legacy IEC 60950 / EN 60950 style equipment review.
+Depending on the product family, these evaluations may be associated with 16 CFR 1500.49, ASTM F963, UL 1439, and legacy IEC 60950 / EN 60950 style equipment review.

 • Toy evaluation before and after use-and-abuse testing